Dp-finite and Noetherian NIP integral domains: Dp-finite Noetherian domains

 \subsection{The classification of dp-minimal Noetherian domains}

 If $R$ is a ring and $A, B \subseteq R$, let

-In particular, $A - B$ does not mean $A \setminus B$. \begin{fact}[{\cite[Theorem~1.3]{dpm1}}] Let $(K,+,\cdot,\ldots)$ be an expansion of a field.
+In particular, $A - B$ does not mean $A \setminus B$.
+Recall the definition of ``definable V-topology'' from the start of Section~\ref{sec-moved-8.1-start}. \begin{fact}[{\cite[Theorem~1.3]{dpm1}}] Let $(K,+,\cdot,\ldots)$ be an expansion of a field.
 Suppose $K$ is dp-minimal but not strongly minimal.
 Then there is a non-discrete, Hausdorff, definable field topology $\tau_K$ on $K$ characterized by the fact that the following family is a neighborhood basis of $0$: